 FOSSology is able to consume branches of git repositories, thus allowing scanning of the given source code straight from GitLab.
-It is suggested that this should be triggered after normal build checks have been successfully performed.
+This process should be triggered after updating a package from external sources, as in this cases a license change can be introduced.
 A report will be generated and retrieved, using the REST API, which describes (among other things) the licensing status of each file.
-The report can be generated in a number of formats, including various SPDX flavors that are easily machine parsable, which will be the preferred option.
+The report can be generated in a number of formats, including various SPDX flavors that are easily machine parsable, using DEP5 as the preferred option.
 It is suggested that each component should require a determination of the licensing to have been made for every file in the project.
 Due to the large volume of licensing matches that will result from the initial licensing scan, we recommend that the absence of license information initially generates a warning.
 In some cases, to achieve the fine grained licensing information desired, the licensing of some files may need to be clarified with the components author(s).
 Once an initial pass of all Apertis components had been made we would expect missing license information to result in an error, as such errors would be as a result of new matches being found, which would need to be resolved in FOSSology before CI would complete without an error.
 The generated report should be saved in the Debian metadata archive so that it is available for the following processing.

 Binary to source file mapping